 Consider the Portable Type

 When purchasing a portable generator, make sure you select a type that runs on two fuels, such as gas and propane.
 Then you have an alternative in terms of the fuel it employs.
-For instance, propane is much cheaper than gas.
+For instance, propane is much cheaper than gas, especially if you make sure you’re buying your supply from a local reputable source like nelsonpropane.com.
 This is why it’s always wiser to purchase a dual-fueled model, instead of buying a single-fueled one.
 Bear in mind that portable generators are extremely power-consuming, so you’d better find a cost-effective option.

 This type of generator can easily be moved from one area of the house to another.
 Thus, it makes an excellent choice for homeowners who are in the middle of a renovation process.
 This process requires using various machines that can be run on a dynamo.
-While some models give power to more than one machine at the same time.
+At the same time, some models give power to more than one machine.

 It can be hard carrying the dynamo around the house.
 These tend to be rather heavy.
 Therefore, purchasing a model with wheels is helpful.
 And then, the generator is moved from one point to another without doing any heavy lifting.